ngroene/dsp/lessons/install/readme.md

 **A2.** Current version is Python 3.7.4

-Hoever, I am experiencing difficulties to open Python through a command line in Git Bash.
+However, I am experiencing difficulties to open Python through a command line in Git Bash.
 (Working with Python within a Jypyter Notebook works, though.)
 The message I receive is ".../python3:Persmission denied".
 I would appreciate some guidance on Monday on how to fix this.